mhusm/maps-boilerplate-2018/google_maps.md

     }
   ];
 ```
-* Export the *style* variable by adding the following line to the file
+* Export the *mystyle* variable by adding the following line to the file
 ```javascript
 export default mystyle;
 ```